Mirai (2018 film): Novel

-A novelisation of the film by Hosoda was announced in April 2018, was in three versions prior to the premiere of the film in Japan, published by Kadokawa.
+A novelization of the film by Hosoda was announced in April 2018, was in three versions prior to the premiere of the film in Japan, published by Kadokawa.
 The first version was released under Kadokawa Bunko's literature label on June 15, the second version under Kadokawa Tsubasa Bunko on June 30, and the third version under Kadokawa Sneaker Bunko on July 1, 2018.

 Yen Press announced at Anime Expo 2018 that they had licensed the novel for the English language.
 The English translation was done by Winifred Bird.
 They published it in hardcover and e-book on October 30.